johnalison/WorkingPhilosophy/Questions.md

 - Have I confused schooling and EDUCATION?
 - How can I treat my greedy vices? how can I heal my sickness?
 - What philisophical lessons can I find in ordinary things?

+- What things are truly in my control ?
+- What am I learning and studying for ?
+- What can I say no to so I can say yes to things that matter?
+- Am I seeing clearly ?
+Acting generously?
+Accepting what I cant change ?